<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/why-the-longest-running-tech-ceo-still-fears-failure</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/why-the-longest-running-tech-ceo-still-fears-failure</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/why-the-longest-running-tech-ceo-still-fears-failure</guid>

 <description><![CDATA[<p>Jensen Huang built NVIDIA into a trillion-dollar AI giant, but still works like survival isn’t guaranteed.
 Eric and John unpack fear, humility, market timing, and ingredients for enduring leadership.</p>